SpechtLabs/tka/docs/README.md

     features:
       - title: Zero-trust, zero-ingress
         icon: mdi:shield-lock-outline
-        details: No public endpoints.
-Access is gated by your Tailscale ACLs, identity, and devices — and nothing else.
+        details: No public endpoints or exposed services.
+Access flows through your private Tailscale network with device-level attestation and ACL enforcement.

-      - title: Ephemeral credentials, by default
+      - title: Ephemeral credentials by design
         icon: mdi:timer-sand
-        details: All kubeconfigs are short-lived and auto-expiring.
-You get access when you need it, and not a second longer.
+        details: Short-lived tokens that auto-expire.
+Get access exactly when you need it, for exactly as long as you need it — and not a second longer.

-      - title: Kubernetes-native RBAC
+      - title: Kubernetes-native architecture
         icon: mdi:kubernetes
-        details: Grants are mapped to native ClusterRoles, and credentials are provisioned as real Kubernetes ServiceAccounts.
+        details: Built on ServiceAccounts, ClusterRoles, and standard APIs.
+No custom auth protocols or vendor lock-in — just native Kubernetes security.

-      - title: Declarative grant-to-role mapping
+      - title: GitOps-ready configuration
         icon: mdi:account-key-outline
-        details: Use a CRD to define how Tailscale users, groups, or tags map to Kubernetes roles — GitOps ready.
+        details: Declarative grant-to-role mapping via CRDs.
+Define who gets what access in code, review in pull requests, deploy via GitOps.

-      - title: No complex proxies or auth chains
+      - title: Zero-proxy simplicity
         icon: mdi:link-off
-        details: Say goodbye to reverse proxies and auth headers.
-Access is handled with direct, secure API calls inside the tailnet.
+        details: Direct API access without auth proxies, reverse tunnels, or complex gateway chains.
+Your kubectl talks directly to the cluster.

-      - title: Central login API, federation-ready
+      - title: Multi-cluster federation
         icon: mdi:server-network
-        details: Supports a central login cluster with other clusters registering dynamically — ideal for multi-cluster orgs.
+        details: Central authentication with distributed clusters.
+One login service, many target clusters.
+Perfect for platform teams and enterprise deployments.

   - type: custom